byterubpay/byterub-site/_posts/2019-05-20-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-05-20.md

 **\<suraeNoether>** i want it to be true
 **\<sarang>** Heh
 **\<sarang>** But essentially classifying the signing and aux keys by their linkability status is interesting
-**\<suraeNoether>** oh, also, i have printed the new ringct3.0 paper that was put on IACR this morning, and i imagine that will be a big topic of conversation at this informal monero workshop sarang and I are meeting up at
+**\<suraeNoether>** oh, also, i have printed the new ringct3.0 paper that was put on IACR this morning, and i imagine that will be a big topic of conversation at this informal byterub workshop sarang and I are meeting up at
 **\<sarang>** Yes, it uses a Bulletproofs-style proving system
 **\<sarang>** and, if correct, is an honest-to-goodness trustless ring signature transaction system
 **\<sarang>** Link: https://eprint.iacr.org/2019/508
-**\<suraeNoether>** at this point, we have a handful of sublinear ring signature proposals and proving systems on the table for upgrading to Monero 2.0
+**\<suraeNoether>** at this point, we have a handful of sublinear ring signature proposals and proving systems on the table for upgrading to ByteRub 2.0
 **\<suraeNoether>** i don't think "electric bugaloo" translates to esperanto well
 **\<suraeNoether>** but that's sort of what I would like to come out of MRL over the next 6-9 months
 **\<sarang>** What do we all think about the CLSAG timeline, realistically speaking?